 The real value of culture does not pertain to the things produced, as pieces of art and modern inventions, but in preparing, through the fluctuating tensions of the process, the arena for Christ and the antichrist.
 And through it all God is pursuing His purpose in achieving His greatest piece of art—namely, the triumph of the last of His elect over the world, in the power of Jesus Christ.[i]

-You can well imagine that being God’s image bearers in exercising our threefold office is not going to please the devil.
+You can well imagine that when we again begin to reflect more and more God’s image in exercising our threefold office it is not going to please the devil.
 Nor will it please a world inspired by evil spirits of unbelief and revolution.
 Both Scripture and church history show that believers will face the scorn and hostility of a wicked and adulterous generation (Mt 16:4).
 The antithesis of Gen 3:15 manifests itself there where God’s children dare to speak up for the cause of Christ’s kingdom.
 Indeed, Christ teaches us to have no illusions about courageously confessing Him.
 He said, “If the world hates you, you know that it hated Me before it hated you.
 If you were of the world, the world would love its own.
 Yet because you are not of the world, but I chose you out of the world, therefore the world hates you.
 Remember the word that I said to you, ‘A servant is not greater than his master.’
 If they persecuted Me, they will also persecute you…” (Jn 15:18-20).

 Finally, here’s what Rev C Vermeulen reportedly said in a speech about being in the image of God: